paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-567-decorations-and-awards.md

 <a id="section-6247"></a>
 ## § 6247.
 Additional awards

-Not more than one medal of honor, Navy cross, distinguished-service medal, silver star medal, distinguished flying cross, or Navy and Marine Corps Medal may be awarded to a person.
+Not more than one Navy cross, distinguished-service medal, silver star medal, distinguished flying cross, or Navy and Marine Corps Medal may be awarded to a person.
 However, for each succeeding act or service that would otherwise justify the award of such a medal or cross, the President may award a suitable bar, emblem, or insignia to be worn with the decoration and corresponding rosette or other device.

 ### Statutory Notes